Virtual Experience - November 5-9, 2020

 - Learn ways to better manage your migraine disease

-- Build relationships with other people living with migraine
+- Build relationships with others living with migraine

-- Experience a broad range of complementary therapies including yoga, meditation, social support, massage, salt cave immersion, and other
+- Experience a broad range of complementary therapies including yoga, meditation and social support

-- Discover different ways to advocate and how to put your story into action
+- Discover a multitude of ways to advocate and how to put your story into action